 Also known as the Toketee Hot Springs, the Umpqua Hot Springs are accessible year-round, but the hike becomes 1.5 miles longer in winter when snowy conditions force the closure of the gate.
 The drive to the trailhead from Bend is a little over two hours, taking visitors to the southwestern part of the state.
 This is a rather undeveloped area, with only two official camping sites, one outhouse and some picnic tables near the parking area.
 Nude bathing here is very common, so be prepared.
 The three soaking pools are stacked in a unique arrangement where each pool sits higher in elevation than the last—these descending pools create incredible photo opportunities with towering pines in the background.
 The main draw is their remote feel; crowds are uncommon, and it is pretty normal for guests to feel as though they have escaped to a secret wooden glen away from society.
-A $5 fee per vehicle is required for parking. *Due to recent wildfire damage, the hot springs are temporarily closed till 2022.
-Check to the local ranger station for more info.
+A $5 fee per vehicle is required for parking.

 6) McCredie Hot Springs

 Drive an hour-and-a-half west from Bend into the Willamette National Forest and discover McCredie Hot Springs.
 These hot mineral springs are open year-round, but depending on the season, water levels may shift and change the number of available soaking pools.
 In colder months, the pools can sometimes drop in temperature, so be sure to check the water temperature before hopping in.
 The pools themselves have been naturally created from water surfaced from the edges of the Salt Creek.
 This undeveloped attraction has no on-site lodging or camping spots, and the pools are closed nightly, monitored and enforced.
 The closest campground to stay is Blue Pool campground.
 Once again, clothing is optional.
 Recreation pass is required.